Foresta Food Lab

 Vision

-So what if we bring food back into the centre of our thinking and making?
 If food is a worlding practice, how do we strengthen regenerative food ecologies?
 What and who are included into those ecologies?
 How do we lay sustainable foundations for food sovereignty?
 How does food as poetry, friendship, memory, energy manifest?

 A garden of many gardens